Do you bite your lips? If you do and you're on a mission to stop, then you've come to the right place.

 "With our lips supplying very little natural moisture, we need to keep them well hydrated," says Schofield.
 "This will improve the perception of volume, so be sure to moisturize your lips and apply a lip balm with nourishing emollients, like vitamin E and avocado oil, as well as hydrators like hyaluronic acid."

-She warns that you should avoid mineral oil or petroleum-based balms though (think Vaseline), as she says they can "confuse the lip tissue and reduce the production of natural barrier protection."
-We love Skinceuticals Antioxidant Lip Repair ($40) with vitamin E and hyaluronic acid and Glossier Bubble Wrap Eye + Lip Cream for keeping our lips soft and hydrated.
+Rabach recommends "pure lip products that contain cocoa butter or shea butter" as well as the dermatologist-favored Aquaphor ("my staple," she says).
+We also love Skinceuticals Antioxidant Lip Repair ($40) with vitamin E and hyaluronic acid and Glossier Bubble Wrap Eye + Lip Cream ($26) for keeping our lips soft and hydrated.

 Treat Your Lips at Night

 Get into the habit of applying an overnight mask or balm to your lips as part of your nighttime skincare routine.
 Often, they are formulated to bolster your skin's natural repair processes that occur while you sleep, so you'll wake up to a softer, plumper pout.

-This cult product from K-beauty brand Laneige is made with vitamin C and hyaluronic acid to help you wake up with softer, more hydrated lips in the morning.
+Rabach recommends the Lip Sleeping Mask from K-beauty brand Laneige, which is made with vitamin C and hyaluronic acid to help you wake up with softer, more hydrated lips in the morning.

 Wear a Bold Lipstick

-"You can also try wearing a tinted lip gloss or bright lipstick," suggests Dr. Sturnham.
+"You can also try wearing a tinted lip gloss or bright lipstick," suggests Sturnham.
 "Knowing that it will get messy if you start biting away can be a good deterrent, but don't use a gloss or balm that tastes nice!"